papayu/papayu/README.md

 - 👋 Hi, I’m @papayu
 - 👀 I’m interested in software developement
 - 🌱 I’m currently learning SE with ALX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... shell and C
 - 📫 How to reach me papayu4u@gmail.com

 <!---